ERBringHorvath/regain_cl/README.md

 Module 1.2 `regain matrix`

-`-d`, `--directory`, path to AMRfinder results in CSV format
+`-d`, `--directory`, path to AMRfinder results in CSV format <br />

-`-s`, `--search-strings-output`, name of output file where gene names will be stored
+`-s`, `--search-strings-output`, name of output file where gene names will be stored <br />

-`--gene-type`, searches for `resistance` or `virulence` genes
+`--gene-type`, searches for `resistance` or `virulence` genes <br />

-`-f`, `--search-output`, presence/absence matrix with all genes in your dataset
+`-f`, `--search-output`, presence/absence matrix with all genes in your dataset <br />

-`--min`, minimum desired occurrence of genes across genomes
+`--min`, minimum desired occurrence of genes across genomes <br />

-`--max`, maximum allowed occurrence of genes (should be less than number of genomes, as genes occurring across all genomes can significantly slow down Bayesian analysis.
+`--max`, maximum allowed occurrence of genes (should be less than number of genomes, as genes occurring across all genomes can significantly slow down Bayesian analysis <br />
 `--simplify-gene-names`, replaces special characters in gene names, i.e., aph(3’’)-Ib becomes aph3pp_Ib.
-This is required for the Bayesian network structure learning module
+This is required for the Bayesian network structure learning module <br />
 `-o`, `--output`, output of final curated presence/absence matrix

 **Module 1.2 example usage**